-- Have an Asthma Action Plan on file for each student diagnosed with asthma.
+- Have an Asthma Action Plan on file for each student with asthma.

 - Ensure good indoor air quality (IAQ).

-Poor indoor air can affect the health of both students and staff.
-Many indoor air pollutants can also bring on, or trigger, a person's asthma symptoms.
+Poor indoor air can affect the health of students and staff.
+Many indoor air pollutants can cause asthma symptoms.
 Help keep your students safe by reducing or eliminating IAQ problems in the classroom by watching out for asthma triggers such as mold, pet dander, air fresheners and cleaning chemicals.
-Learn about the importance of a school's IAQ in this section of the AFSI Toolkit.

 - Educate, educate, educate.

 Offering asthma education to teachers, school staff, parents and children will make the classroom that much safer.
-Programs like the American Lung Association Asthma Basics online course are available to help make sure the adults in your school understand asthma and are ready to prevent an asthma emergency.
+Programs like Asthma Basics, an online course to help make sure the adults in your school understand asthma, also helps prevent asthma emergencies.
 Students with asthma can benefit from the Open Airways For Schools® program, where children ages 8 to 11 can learn about their condition in an interactive and supportive group environment.
-In addition, online learning can be fun with Lungtropolis®, a web-based game for children 5 to 10 years old that also provides information and resources for parents and caregivers.
+Find more information on providing asthma education to school personnel, parents and students in the AFSI Toolkit.

 - Encourage physical activity when a child with asthma is able.

-Staying active benefits all students, but may be daunting for students with asthma or their caregivers.
+Staying active benefits all students but may be daunting for students with asthma or their caregivers.
 Providing asthma education to PE instructors or coaches, managing physical activity and offering modifications to activity when needed can keep students with asthma in the game.
-Learn strategies to manage physical education throughout the school year using the Asthma-Friendly Schools Initiative Toolkit.
+Find more resources on Managing Physical Education & Activity for students with asthma in the AFSI Toolkit.

 Page Last Updated: August 2, 2018